Cold weather payments: can you get £25 towards your energy bills?

 There are extra criteria that you must meet depending on which benefits you get.
 For example if you’re receiving universal credit, you must not be employed or self-employed, and you must either have a health condition or disability and have limited capability for work (with or without work-related activity), or have a child under 5 living with you.

-Check out the full additional criteria on the government website (opens in new tab).
+Check out the full additional criteria on the government website.

 There are an estimated 3.7 million eligible recipients for cold weather payments this winter, according to the DWP.
 An estimated 1.2 million of these claimants are in receipt of pension credit.